Community Service Challenge

 Q: How is a winner selected for this challenge?

-Each team is asked to submit a Team Achievement response to email@example.com by noon on April 18th.
+Each team is asked to submit a Final Report to firstname.lastname@example.org by 5pm on April 23.
 This written response should provide both quantitative and qualitative information in the form of a 1-2 page report.
-Use this response as a means of describing your team’s service accomplishments between February 15th and April 15th.
-An unbiased panel of judges will review the submissions using the following criteria:
+Use this response as a means of describing your team’s service efforts.
+An unbiased panel of judges will review the submissions and score each team for their ability to accomplish the following goals:

 Q: How does my team decide which organization to partner with if we have varying service interests?